This beautiful family companion was originally bred as gundogs

 It is very important to only source your new family member from a reputable breeding establishment, to ensure your puppy is healthy.
 Ask all the important questions about hereditary problems and ask to see mum and dad.
 Contact your local breed club and research your chosen breeder.
 Your breeder should have proof that they regularly test their dogs for genetic diseases and to ensure that the dogs they are breeding from have sound temperaments.
 It may take a little more time than a quick purchase, but it can save you and your family from unimaginable heartache and pain dealing with a sick puppy.

-We love Brittany dogs and provide the following
+We love the Brittany and provide the following